SOLID Principles in Rust: A Practical Guide

 - HR wants reports in JSON instead of text

-Every change affects the same type.
+Every change affects the same data type (Employee).
 Merge conflicts galore.
 Changes for one team risk breaking functionality for another team.

 The Solution: Separate the Actors